-Option Description Edit Workspace Configuration Opens the daemon editor to enable you to reconfigure the workspace. - For more information, see Appendix C, "Advanced Tuning of the Daemon" for details about the configuration settings.
+Option Description Edit Workspace Configuration Opens the daemon editor to enable you to reconfigure the workspace.
+For more information, see "Advanced Tuning of the Daemon" for details about the configuration settings.
 Status Checks the status of the workspace, whether it is available or not.
 View Log Displays the log for all servers for the workspace.
 For more information, see "Daemon Logs" on page 7-4.
 View Events Displays the workspace events log.
 Recycle Servers Closes all unused servers and prepares all active servers to close when the client disconnects.
 New connection requests are allocated with new servers.
 Kill Servers Immediately closes all active and unused servers.
-Note : Use this option with caution, as it may lead to data loss.
-Remove Removes the selected workspace from the Runtime Explorer.
-Disable Disables the selected workspace.
+Note: Use this option with caution, as it may lead to data loss.
 Refresh Refreshes the display.